earthly/website/blog/_posts/2022-12-05-running-Grafana-in-Docker.md

 ---
-title: "Put Your Best Title Here"
+title: "Make It Observable: Running Grafana in Docker"
 categories:
   - Tutorials
 toc: true
-author: Adam
+author: Sooter Saalu

 internal-links:
  - just an example
 ---

-# Make It Observable: Running Grafana in Docker

 When you have a potentially complex infrastructure, adding observability helps with easier debugging and performance optimization.